 Step 1: Prep

 Preheat the oven to 450°F (232°C).
 Add halved tomatoes to a parchment or aluminum-lined baking sheet.
 Drizzle with olive oil, and sprinkle with salt and pepper, tossing around to evenly coat everything.
-Turn all tomatoes cut side up.
+Turn all tomatoes cut side down.

 Step 2: Bake